jewelsofthought/11t-base-blog/site/posts/tol/together.md

 Any action, just by living, we affect the environment.
 With this mass of people, anything we do at scale will significantly affect the environment - generally detrimentally.

 By nourishing ourselves&mdash;our own needs&mdash;, and using that energy - living energy - we deplete resources.
 We need energy to live.
 We require energy for movement.
 In order to obtain that energy, we deplete resources.
+Energy only appears when there is a differential - which means one gets nourished, while the other becomes depleted.

+## Quadrant

-Energy only appears when there is a differential - which means one gets nourished, while the other becomes depleted.[quadrant](quadrant.html){Depending in which quadrant you stand, one pair will be supportive, the other detrimental to the one in the quadrant.
+Depending in which quadrant you stand, one pair will be supportive, the other detrimental to the one in the quadrant.

 The quadrant consists of "more/less", "increase/decrease".

 Only at close to the maximum of "more", is decrease a positive.
 Any other place, an increase is good... unless what is being increased is not good!
-Then increase is a negative.}
+Then increase is a negative.